-- 11. As the replacement PM joins the system, you can view its activity on the Physical Machines page of the ztC Edge Console.
-The Activity column displays the PM as (in Maintenance) after the recovery is complete. - 12.
-To activate the replacement PM, re-activate the product license for the ztC Edge system.
+11. As the replacement PM joins the system, you can view its activity on the Physical Machines page of the ztC Edge Console.
+The Activity column displays the PM as (in Maintenance), and then as running after the replacement is complete.
+The PM automatically exits maintenance mode and begins load balancing the VMs on the system.

+If the PM does not exit maintenance mode, you might need to re-activate the product license for the ztC Edge system.
 On the Preferences page, click Product License and click Check License Now to automatically activate the license.
 If the system has no Internet access, activate the license as described in Managing the Product License.
+When you are ready to bring the replacement PM online, open the Physical Machines page and click Finalize to exit maintenance mode.